 When students know what to expect, it will save you time and make them feel comfortable.
 Sessions with kindergarteners also tend to be short.
 Routines will help you save any wasted time explaining what to do next.

-REFLECT: What consistent structure can you have for your individual counseling sessions?
+REFLECT: What consistent structure can you have for your counseling sessions?
 How would you adjust this for counseling with kindergarteners?

-Pair Your Words
+Pair Words with Visuals

-- Maybe there is a short jingle/song that can go along with a new skill.
+There may be a short jingle/song that can go along with a new skill.

 Use Games